puppetlabs/trapperkeeper/README.md

 ### To Trapperkeeper Or Not To Trapperkeeper

-Trapperkeeper is our clojure application/service framework.
-It's useful and gives us a lot of flexibility on how we decide to package and deploy applications and services.
+Trapperkeeper gives us a lot of flexibility on how we decide to package and eploy applications and services.
 When should you use it?
 The easiest rule of thumb is: if it's possible to expose your code as a simple library with no dependencies on trapperkeeper, it's highly preferable to go that route.
 Here are some things that might be reasonable indicators that you should consider exposing your code via a trapperkeeper service:

 * You're writing a clojure web service and there is a greater-than-zero percent chance that you will eventually want to be able to run it inside of the same